winklersoma/tumor_model/README.md

 # tumor_model
-Implementation of Netlogo Tumor model using Mesa (Python library)
+Implementation of Netlogo Tumor model using Mesa.